GaloisInc/cryptol-semantics/README.md

 1. `./configure`
 1. `make`

+RECOMMENDATION: Some proofs can take a while to check, so use `make -jN` instead of simply `make` to build in parallel, where N is the number of threads you want (usually the number of cores available to you).

 ## Using the evaluation model

 1. Use the cryptol fork to load your favorite cryptol program: `cryptol <filename>`